Britt-E/django_project_backend/README.md

-# django_project_backend
+# Django Project Back End
 Brittany Evans

 ## Planning:
 ### Concept/Name
-Connect businesses with independent professionals
+A freelancing platform that connects businesses with independent professionals in tech and design.
+It offers a space for companies to post jobs and for freelancers to showcase their skills and submit project proposals.

 ### Intended Audience/User Stories
 - Businesses hiring for a project